 YouTube research has found that ad exposure (ensuring their ads reach people multiple times per week) significantly improves advertising ROI.

 Advertisers consistently placing ads on your videos benefits them, earning you higher CPM and increased revenue.

 Additionally, if you find one business in particular consistently advertises on your videos.

 If the brand aligns with your values, you might reach out directly to discuss other YouTube monetization opportunities, like affiliate marketing or brand partnerships.

 CPM varies greatly depending on how much an advertiser pays to distribute an ad on your video.

 Let‘s say an advertiser pays $10 for an ad that plays on your video with 1,000 views.
 If that’s the case, you‘d make $10 CPM (10/1,000 x 1,000).
 Of course, you’ll need to take 45% off that total — making your earnings around $5.

 However, in most cases, the videos on which businesses choose to advertise will have more than 1,000 views, making your earnings closer to $7-$10.

-The highest CPM varies by country, but here's a list of the five highest CPA rates by country, as reported by one source:
+The highest CPM varies by country, but here's a list of the five highest YouTube CPM rates by country from 2022-2023:

-As a brand, you should use CPM as a metric to help you identify which topics seem most valuable to advertisers, since those topics likely provide the most opportunity for monetization.
+As a creator, you should use CPM as a metric to help you identify which topics seem most valuable to advertisers, as those topics likely provide the most opportunity for monetization.